 Only in the event of a satisfactory delivery of the requested goods must the payment be made to a vendor.

-Using no-code platforms, your business can design custom software to automate invoice approvals with predetermined protocol and matching criteria to streamline this process.
+Using no-code platforms like Hubler, your business can design custom software to automate invoice approvals with predetermined protocol and matching criteria to streamline this process.

 Payment processing is the next step after an invoice is approved.
 Complexities in transactions occur when your business is operating with vendors scattered across the globe or a wider geographic region.